Data Structures and Algorithms

 In this article, I’ll walk you through an optimized Python solution, breaking it down into simple, easy-to-understand steps.

-Whether you're preparing for coding interviews or building real-world applications, this guide will help you master the sliding window approach.
+Whether preparing for coding interviews or building real-world applications, this guide will help you master the sliding window approach.

 The Problem: Minimum Window Substring